Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 "They not shipped you home yet?"
 He asked, sitting down.

 "I’m still waiting for Agent Darcy to get here."
 She replied.
 She looked like she hadn’t slept hardly at all since the Osprey flight.
-"After I’ve spoken to her… I dunno.
+"After I’ve spoken to her...
+I dunno.
 Back to London I guess."

 "...You gonna eat those?"